-Begin this loop at the Chamonix Train Station, home to the Mont Blanc Express which travels from St. Gervais to Martigny.
+Begin this walking tour at the Chamonix Train Station, home to the Mont Blanc Express which travels from St. Gervais to Martigny.
 (If you are staying at a hotel in the Chamonix Valley, ride the train for free with a “Carte d’Hote” – just ask the front desk for the “Guest Card”.)

 Turn around and you will see the tiny Passage du Temple on your right.
 Head straight down this route to find Chamonix’s 19thC Protestant Church.
 Tiny though it may be, its presence is representative of the Brits’ obsession with conquering the Alps.
 Built during what is considered the golden age of climbing (1854 – 1865), the little church saw many a Brit climb all the major peaks of Savoie Mont Blanc during those years.